Electromagnetism as Space-Time Pseudo-Curvature: Theoretical Framework

 \section{Theoretical Framework}

-We propose the concept of \textit{electromagnetic pseudo-curvature}, which extends the geometric principles of general relativity to incorporate electromagnetic fields.
-Unlike the real curvature produced by mass-energy in general relativity, pseudo-curvature is uniquely dependent on both the source and test charges.
-This relationship introduces a new geometric perspective on electromagnetism, distinguishing it from the classical field-based approach.
+We propose the concept of an \textit{electromagnetic pseudo-curvature}, which extends the geometric principles of general relativity to incorporate electromagnetic fields.
+Unlike the real curvature produced by the mass-energy in general relativity, the pseudo-curvature is uniquely dependent on both the source and test charges.
+This relationship introduces a new geometric perspective of electromagnetism, distinguishing it from the classical field-based approach.